 How to Store

-- Refrigerator- Store in a glass mason jar or another airtight container for 5-7 days.
-Naturally, the fresher the ingredients are when you make the pico de gallo, the longer it will last in the refrigerator.
+- Refrigerator- Store leftover cucumber pico de gallo in a glass mason jar or in another airtight container in the refrigerator for 3-4 days.
+The fresher the ingredients are when you make the pico de gallo, the longer it will last in the refrigerator.

 - Freezer- While you can technically freeze cucumber pico de gallo, I do not recommend it.
 Freezing will cause the cucumbers and tomatoes to become very mushy upon defrosting.

 Yes, you can preserve your garden-fresh cucumber pico de gallo by using the water bath canning method.
-While it won’t remain as fresh and crunchy as when it’s first made, it still makes for an amazing salsa that you can proudly say you made straight from your own garden.
+While it won’t remain as fresh and crunchy as when it was first made, it is still an amazing and flavorful salsa.

-For more information on water bath canning, check out this guide.
+For more information on water bath canning, check out this Water Bath Canning for Beginners Guide.

 Frequently Asked Questions